Who are consecrated virgins?

 Massachusetts: Boston, Fall River, Springfield, Worcester

-Maryland: Washington, DC
+Maryland: Baltimore, Washington, DC

 Maine: Portland

-Michigan: Grand Rapids, Lansing
+Michigan: Detroit, Grand Rapids, Lansing

-Minnesota: St. Paul and Minneapolis
+Minnesota: New Ulm, St. Paul and Minneapolis

 North Dakota: Bismark, Fargo